Hossam-Shaher/Data-Aligner-UVM-Verification/README.md

 The following figures shows **the structure of the UVM testbench**.

-For more details, see: *Data Aligner - Architecture of the verification environment*.
+For more details, see: *Data Aligner - Architecture of The Verification Environment*.

 <img width="657" height="539" alt="image" src="https://github.com/user-attachments/assets/5809b388-6114-4c27-a3d5-34be89543ef7" />